 Please note that this is not health insurance.
 This program is only travel advice.
 Students are instructed to review their health insurance to be sure that they are covered for medical expenses while in the country and also evacuation.

 You can download the International SOS Assistance App at this weblink: http://app.lk/sos-member

 For Faculty and Staff

-If you are a faculty or staff of Wheaton College, you are able to utilize Student Health Services travel clinic.
+If you are a faculty or staff of Wheaton College, you are able to utilize Student Health Services international travel clinic.
 You will need to provide immunization records and a copy of a recent physical prior to the travel consultation.
 Please complete this International Travel Questionnaire (PDF) and bring it with you to your travel consultation.
 You will be required to pay at time of service for consultation or any vaccines received.
 Student needs are prioritized during the school year, but SHS travel clinic will do their best accommodate faculty and staff schedules.

 Prior to your individual travel consult at Student Health Services (SHS), the travel nurse will review your immunization record that is in your medical chart at SHS.
 These immunizations will be compared with current country vaccination policies and disease processes occurring in the country.
 If you know you have received other vaccinations that are not recorded at SHS, please bring that with you at the time of your individual consult.

 Some vaccinations will be required of students or strongly recommended when compared with the destination(s) the individual or team is going to.
 Some of the required/recommended immunizations may need to be administered over a period of weeks/months and also take 10-14 days for the body to build up protection; so it is important to start early.
 Some countries require travelers to provide proof of vaccinations.
 Therefore, it is best to carry your vaccination record with your passport and visa.

 Please review your health insurance before you travel to make sure it will cover you overseas.
 Investigate what your personal health insurance will cover if you should need assistance while traveling or need to be evacuated or repatriated.